chandn0/Database/README.md

 - Fractional ownership of articles.
 - Writer can suggest improvements to others articles and get rewarded by with article ownership.

-#protocol design
+# protocol design
--Storage of articles and frontend  will be on IPFS.
+- Storage of articles and frontend  will be on IPFS.
--Backed will be on the blockchain.
+- Backed will be on the blockchain.